JStonham/notes/README.md

 The current IP versions are 4 and 6.
 IPv4 uses a 32-bit address scheme allowing for a total of 2<sup>32</sup> addresses (just over 4 billion addresses).
 With all devices that access the internet requiring IP addresses,  IPv4 does not have enough addresses.
 As a work-around, some IP addresses will take you to a network which will then have to forward the request on to the correct server.

 IPv6 uses a 128-bit address scheme allowing for a total of 2<sup>128</sup> addresses.
-IPv6 addresses consist of letters and numbers and are separated by colons e.g. `3ffe:1900:4545:3:200:f8ff:fe21:67cf`.
+IPv6 addresses consist of [hexadecimal numbers](https://en.wikipedia.org/wiki/Hexadecimal) (0-9, then a-f for 16 different values) and are separated by colons e.g. `3ffe:1900:4545:3:200:f8ff:fe21:67cf`.

 Whilst devices need IP addresses to find locations, domains are more memorable for the people using them.
 Domain Name Servers (DNS) work as the internet's phone book, translating domains into IP addresses.